maemo-leste/maemo-user-guide/source/chapters/ui.rst

 The maximum number of views is four.

 .. warning:: :ref:`summary:Unexpected behavior`: Disabling a view will delete the shortcuts from that particular view, without warning.
 Make sure you move the shortcuts you want to keep to another view, before disabling the view.
-One way to tell which screen is which, is by comparing walpapers of each view.
-Oterwise you will have to add them again, see :ref:`chapters/ui:Add shortcut`.
+One way to tell which screen is which, is by comparing wallpapers of each view.
+Otherwise you will have to add them again, see :ref:`chapters/ui:Add shortcut`.

 .. index:: Change desktop background